- Purchase the complete Expat Arrivals Spain Guide (PDF)

 + PRO: Very laid-back

 Spain is known for its great work-life balance.
-This enviable lifestyle is one of the major points that draws many expats to the country.
-The Spanish love to spend quality time with their loved ones – they always have time for vacations and extended lunches.
+This enviable lifestyle is one of the many attractions that draw expats to the country.
+The Spanish love to spend quality time with their loved ones – they always have time for holidays and extended lunches.

 Mealtime is sacred in Spain.
 Many expats are shocked to find that one can typically spend two to three hours at a good lunch.
 People also love getting together during the week.
 It isn’t uncommon to meet up with colleagues or friends for after-work drinks.
 Spanish streets are alive on weeknights, especially between 7pm and 11pm.